dwightjack/grunt-nodemailer/README.md

 ### Using external files

-**BREAKING CHANGES**: before v0.2 you had to provide 2 source files to pass HTML and text body message.
+_**BREAKING CHANGES**: before v0.2 you had to provide 2 source files in order to pass HTML and text body message.
 Since v0.2 text files are automatically discovered.
-Keep reading for details.
+Keep reading for details._

 Instead of providing `text` and `html` message options you may use external files by setting a `src` property on the sub-task.
 Accepted file extensions are `.html`, `.htm` and `.txt`.